 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates IAA, OYST, OUST, VLDR

-Oyster Point Pharma, Inc. (NASDAQ: OYST)’s sale to Viatris Inc. for $11.00 per share in cash plus a contingent value right for a potential cash payment of up to $2.00 per share.
+Oyster Point Pharma, Inc. OYST's sale to Viatris Inc. for $11.00 per share in cash plus a contingent value right for a potential cash payment of up to $2.00 per share.
 If you are an Oyster Point shareholder, click here to learn more about your rights and options.

-Ouster, Inc. (NYSE: OUST)’s merger with Velodyne Lidar, Inc. The transaction is expected to result in existing Velodyne and Ouster shareholders each owning approximately 50% of the combined company.
+Ouster, Inc. OUST's merger with Velodyne Lidar, Inc. The transaction is expected to result in existing Velodyne and Ouster shareholders each owning approximately 50% of the combined company.
 If you are an Ouster shareholder, click here to learn more about your legal rights and options.

-Velodyne Lidar, Inc. (NASDAQ: VLDR)’s merger with Ouster, Inc. Under the terms of the merger, each share of Velodyne will be exchanged for 0.8204 shares of Ouster.
+Velodyne Lidar, Inc. VLDR's merger with Ouster, Inc. Under the terms of the merger, each share of Velodyne will be exchanged for 0.8204 shares of Ouster.
 If you are a Velodyne shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.